 Preferred provider organization (PPO) plan

-A type of plan that provides in-network coverage — including in-network specialist services without needing a referral — as well as some out-of-network coverage.
-PPO plans are typically more convenient than EPO and HMO plans, but also more expensive.
+A type of plan that provides in-network coverage — including visits to in-network specialists without referrals — as well as some out-of-network coverage.
+PPO plans provide more robust and flexible coverage than EPO and HMO plans, but are typically the most expensive option.

 Point-of-service (POS) plan